Kons-5/IST-ARA-Project/README.md

-# IST-ARA-Project
+# IST-ARA-Project: Sequential and distributed computation of routing paths across the internet

-This repository contains lab materials for the IST-ARA course.
+This repository contains lab materials for the Network Algorithms and Applications IST course.